rgommezz/react-native-chatgpt/README.md

 accessToken: string;
 ```

 The ChatGPT JWT access token.
 It has an expiration date of 7 days since it was issued.

-Will be an empty string until the login flow is completed.
+It will be an empty string until the login flow is completed.

-There is no need to send this value along with the messages, it's handled internally by the library.
-It's exposed here, so you can indicate your application code whether the authentication flow was already successfully completed.
+There is no need to send this value along with the messages.
+It's handled internally by the library.
+It's exposed here, so you can indicate to your application code whether the authentication flow was successfully completed.

 If the application is restarted, the library will restore the token automatically.

 #### `sendMessage`